 Every law is supposed to have a goal.
 The CFA is no different.
-Its goal is to promote honesty and fair dealing between sellers and buyers, service providers and customers and protect consumers from sales fraud of all types, from fraud in car sales, to fraudulent sales of consumer goods to deceptive practices.
+Its goal is to promote honesty and fair dealing between sellers and buyers, service providers and customers, and to protect consumers from sales fraud of all types, from fraud in car sales, to fraudulent sales of consumer goods, to deceptive practices.
 Sounds reasonable on its face, doesn’t it?
 The purpose of this website is to help consumers, businessmen, businesswomen, and small entrepreneurs who may be impacted by the laws reach.

-The CFA seeks to eliminate or at least significantly reduce deceptive commercial and/or fraudulent transactions committed by unethical and/or deceitful merchants, individuals and businesses and protecting consumers by eliminating unconscionable practices and dealings in the marketing of merchandise and real estate by contractors.
+The CFA seeks to eliminate, or at least significantly reduce, deceptive commercial and/or fraudulent transactions committed by unethical and/or deceitful merchants, individuals, and businesses, and to protect consumers by eliminating unconscionable practices and dealings in the marketing of merchandise and real estate by contractors.

 In its enabling legislation and in the numerous cases that have been brought under the Act, it has been stated many times that the CFA seeks to: